sachindae/sachindae.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Machine Learning Engineer at Annapurna Labs working on LLM inference acceleration for AWS Trainium chips.
-These days, I am most interested in accelerating compute and applying AI to music tasks.

-Previously, I have worked at Amazon and SpaceX, and interned at NVIDIA, and received my master's and bachelor's degrees in Computer Science from UC San Diego.
+Previously, I have worked at Amazon Music and SpaceX, and interned at NVIDIA, and received my master's and bachelor's degrees in Computer Science from UC San Diego.

-While in school, I worked with [Prof. Hao Su](http://ai.ucsd.edu/~haosu/) and [Prof. Taylor Berg-Kirkpatrick](https://cseweb.ucsd.edu/~tberg/) on zero-shot learning for vision by using large language models.
-Additionally, I worked with [Prof. Taylor Berg-Kirkpatrick](https://cseweb.ucsd.edu/~tberg/) on optical music recognition, which can be described as OCR for music.
+While in school, I worked with [Prof. Hao Su](http://ai.ucsd.edu/~haosu/) and [Prof. Taylor Berg-Kirkpatrick](https://cseweb.ucsd.edu/~tberg/) on zero-shot learning for vision by using large language models, and optical music recognition, which can be described as OCR for music.